silkapp/rest/tutorial.md

 of posts.
 The `ListHandler` actually requires the returned type to be a list; returning a non-list value will cause a type error.

+### Other kinds of handlers

+In addition to `get` and `list`, there are several more fields for defining handlers on your
+resources:

+* `statics`: These are top-level POST actions.
+An example would be `/user/login`.
+They are identified by the fifth type parameter in the `Resource` type.
+In the schema, they are created by `action`.
+* `update`: Allows creating and updating an identified resource.
+This is done with a PUT to the same url as the single getter.
+* `delete`: Allows deleting an identified resource.
+This is done with a DELETE to the same url as the single getter.
+* `create`: Allows creating a new resource.
+This is done with a POST to the root of the resource.
+* `actions`: POST Actions on an identified resource.
+An example would be `/user/id/1/signout`.
+* `selects`: Small subobjects of an identified resource.
+These could be a singleton subresource, but sometimes having them on their parent is easier.

 ## Composing resources into an API

 Now that we have a resource, we want to combine it with other resources into an API.
 Let's assume we